In the Path of the Ancient Olmec Tour

 • Single Supplement: TBA

-Olmec Tour: Visit the Remote Sites of San Lorenzo, and Chalcatzingo plus the Xalapa and Mexico City Anthropology Museums
+Olmec Tour: Visit the Remote Sites of San Lorenzo and Chalcatzingo plus the Xalapa and Mexico City Anthropology Museums

-The Olmec civilization dates back to the 2nd century BC when favorable environmental conditions allowed the society to thrive.
-This high productivity encouraged population growth from which an elite class developed, and, accordingly, so did the demand for objects of creative expression.
+The Olmec civilization dates to the 2nd century BC when favorable environmental conditions allowed the society to thrive.
+This high productivity encouraged population growth from which an elite class developed, and accordingly, so did the demand for objects of creative expression.
+During this trip, we will visit the birthplaces of this art, where the colossal heads and finely carved sculptures emblematic of the Olmec society were found.

+This unusual expedition will take us into truly remote areas of Mexico to explore some of the more elusive Olmec sites.
+See La Venta, San Lorenzo, and Tres Zapotes, where the first of the Olmec colossal heads were found in 1862.
+Climb the mighty cleft volcanic mountain to see the beautifully inscribed boulders at Chalcatzingo, way off the beaten tourist trail.
 Visit museums housing major collections of Olmec art, including the vast open-air museum of Parque-Museo La Venta and the Carlos Pellicer Museum in Villahermosa.
-Explore the Xalapa Anthropology Museum, which is not only filled with exquisite works of art but also a stunning building and presentation.
+Explore the Xalapa Anthropology Museum, whose exquisite works of art are meticulously presented in a stunning building.
 Finally, you will view the Olmec objects on display at the National Museum of Anthropology, housed in an unrivaled award-winning structure in Mexico City.

 Won’t you join Far Horizons and only 13 others on this unique 10-day journey to the world of the ancient Olmec?
 Keep reading to learn more, and please get in touch if you have any questions.